 All of Malta is a wonder for your eyes.
 It seemed as if everywhere we visited had its own character steeped in history and local people excited to talk about it.

-Visit Valetta and more than once if you can.
+Visit Valletta and more than once if you can.
 Once an ancient fortress, the walled old city was built in a way that the Knights of Saint John could climb the steps in heavy armor.
-Although, we nearly had heatstroke climbing with no belongings.
-St. Lucia's Street in Valetta features some of the most picturesque classical Maltese balconies.
-Although, they can be found almost everywhere in Valetta.
-Another beautiful spot in Valetta is near the National Library, there is a street with large archways covering.
+Although, we nearly had heat stroke climbing with no belongings.
+St. Lucia’s Street in Valletta features some of the most picturesque classical Maltese balconies.
+Although, they can be found almost everywhere in Valletta.
+Another beautiful spot in Valletta is near the National Library, there is a street with large archways covering.

 Since the days are so hot, shopping at The Point Mall in Sliema was a nice respite.
 It had a Mango, Massimo Dutti, and Stradivarius inside among lots of other mostly high-street shops.
 The local Zara was also walking distance away.
 There didn’t seem to be many luxury shopping options here, and I also didn’t see the presence of Global Blue and other popular tax-free merchants.
 We wish we had brought our bathing suits this day, because, under the mall in the bay between Sliema and Valletta, students were jumping off the shore straight into the ocean at a really cool spot.
 There is also a lovelock viewing point here.

 We also took our engagement photos in Malta, so below are a few of those 🙂